compute-tooling/compute-studio/PUBLISH.md

 If the upstream project meets the following requirements, then it can be put on COMP with very little custom work:

 - **Inputs schema**
-  COMP was built with and will continue to support a JSON schema developed by the Tax-Calculator project.
+  COMP was built with and will continue to support a JSON schema developed by the [Tax-Calculator][3] project.
 In the future, COMP will transition to using the [ParamProject Schema][1] as the preferred input schema.
 For now, here is the Tax-Calculator Schema:

     ```json
     {